philip-papasavvas/aws-portfolio/README.md

 - [ ] Test the setup
 - [ ] Monitor the setup - can use X-Ray for this

-Example Portfolio - 4 stocks
+Example Portfolio - 5 stocks & their tickers
 - Tesla - TSLA
 - Microsoft - MSFT
+- Berkshire Hathaway - BRK-B
 - Nvidia - NVDA
 - Alphabet - GOOGL